robertogallea/restado/README.md

     $token = Restado::authorize();
     ```

-2. Use a method to get the related information:
+2. Use a method to get the related information, for example:

     ```php
     $me = Restado::me($token);
     ```

-each method return an object containing the data from the server.
+each method returns an object containing the data from the server.
 Currently the API is not officially documented, the only reference I found is at this page: http://blog.scphillips.com/posts/2017/01/the-tado-api-v2/

 ## 4. Supported Methods